 - On Tomorrowland Transit Authority, the ride is referred to as League of Planets Astro Orbiter

 Jump on the People Mover (elevator that takes guest to the attraction) and ride to the retro-futuristic version of a rocket ship and blast off to nowhere.
 You can control the height of the space vehicle by using the joystick.

 Like a lot of the original rides, there isn’t much of a preshow.
 You ride the elevator up to the top of Rockettower Plaza and line up for the ride.

-Just like the Preshow you get back in the elevator and ride back to Mother Earth.
-Dad usually kisses the ground when he gets back down.
+Just like the Preshow, when your ride on Astro Orbitor ends, you get back in the elevator and ride back to Mother Earth.

-Astro Orbiter is one of those Dumbo on steroids rides that goes round and round, up and down.
-But for good measure and a little more discomfort, Uncle Walt put it up about 500 feet in the air.
-(It’s only about 60, but it feels like five hundred.)
+Astro Orbiter is similar to Dumbo, as it goes round and round, up and down.
+But for good measure and a little more discomfort, it’s about 500 feet in the air.
+(It’s only about 60, but it feels like more.)

 Hop in the rocket and for the next minute and a half take a good look at Tomorrowland.

 |Description: High flying, motion, guest controlled ride in spaceship ride vehicle

 |Type of ride: Midway like centrifuge ride

 |Other Information: Another round and round ride accentuated by the height